ethanmiller1/Family-Ideas/Parenting/Spiritual/Life Plan.md

 ​
 Once you're done, write down how you want these people with whom you shared different meaningful connections to remember you.
 What impression do you want to leave on them forever?

 Lastly, make your Legacy Statements highly compelling and convincing.
 They should be so specific that they will engage your mind and your heart while writing them.
 These statements, put together, will help you frame your eulogy.
+(Hyatt, 2016)

 ## Life Accounts
 ​